 Reversing Camera Buyers Guide

-Fitting into tight spaces or parallel parking can be tough - make life easier with a reversing cam!
+Fitting into tight spaces or parallel parking can be tough, but you can make life easier with a reversing camera.

 What is a reversing camera?

-Instead of relying on your mirrors, or even worse turning your head to look out of the rear window as you back up, a reversing camera captures video footage of the space behind your vehicle, before transmitting a live video feed.
+Instead of relying on your mirrors or turning your head to look out of the rear window as you back up, a reversing camera captures video footage of the space behind your vehicle, before transmitting a live video feed to a screen inside the car.
+You should still use the traditional checks with mirrors and checking your blind spot, but a reversing camera is there to cover the areas that you can’t see.

 How do reversing cameras work?

-With a variety of options, the camera can either replace your reverse light or boot handle, or be attached via a number plate bracket.
-The live feed can then be displayed on an additional screen on your dash or rear view mirror, or can link directly into your car's existing or new stereo screen.
-All of our reversing cameras help drivers to avoid obstacles that are behind them, sometimes even providing virtual lines that act as guides for the rear wheels.
-Reversing cams are powered by a connection straight into your car's fuse box, with wires hidden inside your car's bodywork and panels.
-The display inside the vehicle is triggered when the car is put into reverse and remains switched off when travelling forwards.
+With a variety of options available, the camera can either replace your reverse light or boot handle, or be attached via a number plate bracket.
+The live feed can then be displayed on an additional screen on your dash or rear view mirror, or can link directly into your car's existing or upgraded stereo screen.

 Why should I get a reversing cam?